fastify/fastify-helmet/README.md

 ### `helmet` route option

-`@fastify/helmet` allows you to enable, disable, and customize helmet for each one of your application hooks by using the `helmet` shorthand route option when you register your application routes.
+`@fastify/helmet` allows enabling, disabling, and customizing `helmet` for each route using the `helmet` shorthand option when registering routes.

-If you want to disable helmet for a specific endpoint you must pass `{ helmet: false }` to your route options.
+To disable `helmet` for a specific endpoint, pass `{ helmet: false }` to the route options.

-If you want to enable or customize helmet for a specific endpoint you must pass a helmet configuration object to your route options.
-E.g.: `{ helmet: { frameguard: false } }`.
+To enable or customize `helmet` for a specific endpoint, pass a configuration object to route options, e.g., `{ helmet: { frameguard: false } }`.

 #### Example - `@fastify/helmet` configuration using the `helmet` shorthand route option